chaudhary1337/BlockChain-Unchained/Solidity/Break/README.md

 Now, note how the contract ```Attack``` does not have any fallback function to accept the ether back.
 This simply means that the transactions will fail; this contract can *not* receive any ether.
 Thus, we stay the king, by not accepting the refund XD

 ### Fix
 Do not auto-refund.
 Add a new function to withdraw the funds.
-This was execution will be un-haltered.
+This way execution will be un-haltered.